 In June 2018, Vic released his 5th book, 'Tales from Bunny Wood', a story book featuring 17 stories along with colour and graphite illustrations.

 Vic travels the UK running private art workshops, art club demonstrations & workshops, and private tuition.
 He also attends numerous exhibitions, including the Southern Nature Art annual exhibition and National Exhibition of Wildlife Art.

 In 2007, Vic started workshops at the UK Wolf Conservation Trust in Berkshire and the Wildlife Heritage Foundation in Kent, from which a generous portion from proceeds is donated to the organisations.

-To date, thousands of pounds have been raised for conservation projects from workshops and auctions.
+To date, thousands of pounds has been raised for conservation projects from workshops and auctions.

 From his original paintings, a large and growing portfolio of limited and open edition prints are available directly through ourselves, and also through a wide and growing number of galleries and individuals in the UK and internationally.

 Vic lives with his partner, Liz, in Nottinghamshire, UK, and currently has 11 rescue cats.
 Vic and Liz also spend much of their time rehabbing wildlife.

 If you would like to ask any questions about Vic’s paintings, prints, workshops, club demonstrations or workshops, please visit the contact page.